Recap: Doctor Who S30 E4 "The Sontaran Stratagem"

 - Cursed with Awesome: The Sontarans' armour has only one weak point, in the back of their necks.
 For the Sontarans, retreat is not only dishonourable, but impractical.

-- Ditto Aliens: Though there are minor differences between Staal and Skorr, despite them being clones.
-Like Luke Rattigan's reaction when Skorr removes his helmet:
+- Ditto Aliens: Staal and Skorr,them being clones, have only minor differences.
+Check Luke Rattigan's reaction when Skorr removes his helmet:

-Luke Ratigan: How... do you tell each other apart?
+Luke Rattigan: How... do you tell each other apart?

 General Staal: We say the same of humans.

-- Every Car Is a Pinto / Overclocking Attack: Subverted when the ATMOS system in the Land Rover suffers from the Logic Bomb, the Doctor and Ross Jenkins run for cover... then the sat nav system fizzles and sparks a little bit.
+- Every Car Is a Pinto: Subverted when the ATMOS in the Land Rover suffers from the Logic Bomb, the Doctor and Ross Jenkins run for cover... then the sat nav system fizzles and sparks a little bit.

 - Failed Attempt at Drama: Donna says she's going home.
 The Doctor gives her the big speech about everything he wanted to show her, how she's saved his life, how he was so very grateful for her company and... you're just popping home for a visit, aren't you?
 Also a stellar example of The Day The Music Lied.